Characterization of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Results

 \section{Results}

-Topological alterations on the functional brain networks were observed along the anesthetic induction process, being verified the occurrence of alterations on the distinct measures used to characterize the networks.
-Those results reveal that there are differences in the way how cortical areas functionally interact regarding awake conditions and during the induced state of anesthesia.
+Alterations in the topology of the functional brain networks were observed along the anesthetic induction process, verifying the occurrence of changes over the distinct measures used to characterize the networks.
+Those results reveal differences in how cortical areas functionally interact regarding awake conditions and the induced state of anesthesia.

-Within about one and a half minutes after the administration of the anesthetic cocktail, abrupt changes were observed on several networks properties, revealing the existence of a rapid transition between the two states (awake/anesthetized).
-Alterations were also observed after the macaque was blindfolded, demonstrating that different stimuli presented to the animal were also able to alter the structure of its functional neural networks.
+About one and a half minutes after administering the anesthetic cocktail, abrupt changes were observed over several network properties, revealing the existence of a rapid transition between the two states (awake and anesthetized).
+Alterations were also observed after the macaque was blindfolded, demonstrating that different stimuli presented to the animal were able to promote changes in its functional neural network structure.